CtrlK

 Trigger Term Quality

 Excellent coverage of natural trigger terms in both Portuguese and English, including 'observabilidade', 'observability', 'SRE', 'logs estruturados', 'metricas', 'tracing distribuido', 'health check', 'readiness probe', 'error budget', 'SLO', 'alertas', 'rollback seguro', 'runbook operacional'.
-These are terms users would naturally use when seeking this type of skill.
+These are terms users would naturally use when needing this skill.

 3 / 3